renvrant/formcontrol-freaks/chapter/chapter.md

 Since `CharacterForm` is an Angular component, it needs a template to define how it will be rendered.
-In keeping with good modern practice, we will use a template-driven form and bind its inputs to objects retrieved from the Redux state.
+In keeping with Angular best practices, we will use a template-driven form and bind its inputs to objects retrieved from the Redux state.
 The first part of that form looks like this: